NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ## Overview

-GDC Data Submission process is detailed on the [GDC Website]( https://gdc.nci.nih.gov/submit-data/data-submission-processes-and-tools).
+The GDC Data Submission process is detailed on the [GDC Website]( https://gdc.nci.nih.gov/submit-data/data-submission-processes-and-tools).

-This chapter will focus on the upload and validation of the data to the GDC project workspace.
+This chapter will focus on the upload and validation of data to the GDC project workspace.

 ## Introduction to the Files